-On completion of the AA Screening, it was concluded that the potential for likely significant effects on European Sites could not be ruled out and the NPF would undergo AA.
-The AA process then proceeded to the preparation of a NIS to inform the AA to be undertaken by DHPLG.
+On completion of the AA Screening, it was determined that the potential for likely significant effects on European Sites could not be ruled out and the NPF would undergo AA.
+The AA process then proceeded to the preparation of a NIS to inform the AA to be undertaken by DEPARTMENT OF HOUSING, PLANNING AND LOCAL GOVERNMENT.

-6 STAGE 2 APPROPRIATE ASSESSMENT
+6 STAGE 2 APPROPRIATE ASSESSMENT OF DRAFT NPF